Elaina is offered $1,000,000 dollars to attend five parties. What's the Catch?

 I wasted no time running down those shaky steps and picking my way along the broken sidewalk.
 Reaching the half-lit street, I picked up speed when I heard that horrible, maniacal laughter right behind me once more.
-I broke into a full-out- run, and made short work of the four blocks, arriving back at the busy street, I called for a taxi and found that the same driver who brought me here pulling up.
+I broke into a full-out- run, and made short work of the four blocks, arriving back at the busy street.
+I called for a taxi and found that the same driver who brought me here pulled up.
 That sweet man must've been waiting for me.

 "Thank you so much for coming to my rescue," I panted.
-I gave him my last address and sat back in the seat, sighing with relief, my heart still pounding, I closed my eyes against the backlash of images playing through my mind.
+I gave him my last address and sat back in the seat, sighing with relief, my heart pounding, I closed my eyes against the backlash of images playing through my mind.
 Will this night ever end?
 When I opened my eyes, the driver looked at me with concern through the rear-view mirror.

 Arriving at my next destination, my cab driver couldn’t resist saying, “Lady, you do go to the weirdest-looking places!”

 I turned my head to look over at my fifth party house.
 God save me!
 Goosebumps traveled up and down my arms once more, even the little hairs stood at attention.
 I was convinced that if I had shorter hair, it all would stand on end.

 I paid the driver and got out of the cab.
 "Oh, my goodness, it looks like the 'Psycho' house in the movie!"
 Walking up the fifty steps, I counted them and arrived at the huge door.
 I knocked.
 A man who resembled Dracula opened the door.
 “Come in, Elaina, I’ve been waiting for you,” he crooned.